Our Guide to a Family Vacation in Peru

 Peru’s Amazon region is located just north of Lake Titicaca and is one of the most biodiverse areas in the world.
 Teeming with wildlife, it is a fascinating place for the whole family to adventure through.
 The Inkaterra Reserva Amazonica or its sister lodge Hacienda Concepción are both great bases from which to launch your family vacation; both focus on minimising their impact on the environment, so guests feel close to the surrounding nature even from their bedrooms.
 Families can spend their time in this region kayaking the Amazon’s waters, visiting local villages or walking over thrilling treetop canopy bridges.

-Private tour of Machu Picchu
+Take a Private Tour of Machu Picchu

 Families wishing to visit bucket-list Machu Picchu will be glad to know that they no longer have to complete an arduous trek in order to see the ancient town.
 For families with young children in particular, the Vistadome train is a welcome alternative.
 Aptly-named, this train has large glass windows that allow passengers to bask in the glory of the Peruvian countryside as it whizzes by.